Exclamatory Mood

 Expressions with What and How

-Sometimes English learners tend to shorten the exclamatory sentences by omitting the verb in exclamations with (what, and how).
+Sometimes English speakers shorten exclamatory sentences by omitting the verb in exclamations that contain what and how.
 In this case, an exclamatory expression is formed.
 Take a look at some examples:

 What a disaster!